 Headquarters: New York, N.Y.

-Goldman Sachs is a leading multinational investment bank that provides an extensive range of financial services to governments, corporations, individuals, and organizations.
+Goldman Sachs is a leading multinational investment bank that provides an extensive range of financial services to governments, corporations, individuals and organizations.
 Today, Goldman Sachs is one of the largest and most successful investment banks globally, with a presence in more than 60 cities worldwide.
-Because it mostly operates as an online bank, Goldman Sachs doesn’t have a network of branches or ATMs, but it does have offices in California, New Jersey, New York, Texas and Utah.
+Because it mostly operates as an online bank, Goldman Sachs doesn’t have a network of branches or ATMs, but it does have offices in a number of states throughout the U.S.

 Founded in 1869, Goldman Sachs has been at the forefront of finance and has helped shape the world’s economy by providing its clients with sound financial advice and innovative products.
 The company is one of the few financial institutions to have survived the Great Depression and has weathered every major financial crisis since.